-While RegData U.S. 4.0 contains many metrics, the two primary metrics continue to be restrictions and industry relevance - which can be combined to create the industry restrictions metric.
+While RegData U.S. 4.1 contains many metrics, the two primary metrics continue to be restrictions and industry relevance - which can be combined to create the industry restrictions metric.

 Restrictions is a cardinal proxy of the number of regulatory restrictions contained in regulatory text, devised by counting select words and phrases that are typically used in legal language to create binding obligations or prohibitions.
-The current words used by RegData U.S. 4.0 are the same words used in all previous RegData versions: shall, must, may not, required, and prohibited.
+The current words used by RegData U.S. 4.1 are the same words used in all previous RegData versions: shall, must, may not, required, and prohibited.
 The database also includes a secondary measure of volume-the total word counts-as an alternative measure of the volume of regulation over time.

 As of version 4.0, a new method of counting restrictions is released, which captures restrictions formerly hidden in lists or bullet points in the text.
-Please see the New Features Included in Version 4.0 section above for more details on how restrictions 2.0 works and how it differs from the old count.
+Please see the New Features Included in Version 4.0 section in the "RegData 4.0 User's Guide" for more details on how restrictions 2.0 works and how it differs from the old count.
 Similar to the old restrictions count, the industry relevance metric can be multiplied by restrictions 2.0 to create the industry restrictions 2.0 metric.
-Our expectation is that most users will strongly prefer the restrictions 2.0 metric.
+Our expectation is that most users will strongly prefer the restrictions 2.0 metric over the restrictions 1.0 metric.